 Objective of the Study

-The major objective of Environmental Impact Assessment of Baburail Canal as followsThe objectives of the study are to identify potential environmental risks and minimize adverse environmental impacts of the proposed restoration and strengthening of the Baburail Canal works in their area of influence and to ensure that impacts are minimized.
+The major objective of Environmental Assessment of Baburail Canal as follows.
+The objectives of the study are to identify potential environmental risks and minimize adverse environmental impacts of the proposed restoration and strengthening of the Baburail Canal works in their area of influence and to ensure that impacts are minimized.

 To reshaping of canal, landscapping, beautification, along with lighting of Shitalakhya-Dhaleswari River via Baburail connecting canal.